denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/06-worksheet/06-version.md

    paragraphs answer the following: Who are they?
 What do they do?
 Who maintains the repository?
 What are the rules for contributing?

-8. Submit this worksheet by filing a pull request to our Github repository.
+8. Submit this worksheet (in .txt or .md plain text format) by filing a pull request to our Github repository.

 ## Extra Challenge